golioth/docs/docs/hardware/2-esp32/2-zephyr-quickstart/3-flash-sample.md

 Now we're getting to the good stuff - working with hardware!
 The sample project provided will demonstrate a device securely communicating with Golioth and will also introduce the first device service for _logging_.

 The sample we'll be using is called `hello`, which logs a "hello" message using the _Logging Device Service_.
-Here's snippet of the `main()` function:
+Here's a snippet of the `main()` function:

 ```cpp
 void main(void)